Frequently Asked Questions

 If you are traveling alone, you will have a roommate while on the cruise.
 Your roommate will be the same sex as you, (only a few ships mix sexes in the rooms and you would be informed of this option prior to purchase).

-The price of a private room is normally double.
+The price of a private room for one person is normally double.

 Also to read more on the differences between classes see: